Diagnosing Lupus: Causes, Symptoms, and Criteria

 How does lupus attack the body?

-Dr. Rhonda Klein, a board-certified dermatologist with the Connecticut Dermatology Group says, “Systemic lupus erythematosus is a very complex autoimmune disease.
+Dr. Rhonda Klein, a board-certified dermatologist with Modern Dermatology in Westport, CT, says, “Systemic lupus erythematosus is a very complex autoimmune disease.
 The body’s immune system attacks healthy tissues and organs, notably the skin, joints, heart, blood vessels, brain, kidneys, bones and lungs.”

 Typically, our immune system makes antibodies to fight against foreign invaders like viruses and bacteria.
 However, in the case of lupus, the immune system makes antibodies that attack the body’s healthy tissues.
 These antibodies, called autoantibodies, attack various parts of a person’s own body, causing pain, inflammation and damage.